viperproject/prusti-dev/user-guide/src/tour/new.md

 // Prusti: VERIFIES
 ```

 Now that we have implemented a method for computing the length of a list, we can
 write our first specification for `new()`: the returned list should always have length
 zero.
-That is, we add attach the [postcondition](../verify/prepost.md)
+That is, we attach the [postcondition](../verify/prepost.md)
 `result.len() == 0` to the function `new()`:

 ```rust,noplaypen